 John 13:35 – By this all men will know that you are My disciples, if you have love for one another.

 Jesus is here indicating that love is to be the identifying mark of the believer.
 We are commanded to love, not love if . . . our love is to be not conditioned upon the response of the object of our love.
+There should be no qualifications on whether we give or withhold love.

-While all churches would claim that they practice unconditional love, this is not the case.
+While all churches would claim that they practice unconditional love, this is clearly not the case.
 Too often, for one reason or another, love is conditioned on rule keeping, service to the church or some other qualification.
 When any conditions are placed on love, it is not the love described by Jesus.

 Conditional love must be avoided because it sends the message that you have no value unless you are complying with the demands.
-People who come to this type of church may be loved for a while, but that investment of love better pay off in the desired response or it will not continue.
+People who come to this type of church may feel loved for a while, but that investment of love better pay off in the desired response or it will not continue.

 James speaks about this type of value judgment in James 2:1-8.
 In this passage James identifies this behavior as sin and a violation of the second great command to love your neighbor as yourself.
 James pulls no punches.
 In verse 4 he says, “have you not made distinctions among yourselves, and become judges with evil motives?”
 The root of this type of value judgment is evil.